MalakAlKazem/FoodOrderMVVM/README.md

-# FoodApp
+# FoodOrder

-FoodApp is a Kotlin-based mobile application designed to display meals using the MVVM (Model-View-ViewModel) architecture.
+FoodOrder is a Kotlin-based mobile application designed to display meals using the MVVM (Model-View-ViewModel) architecture.
 The app fetches data from a food API via Retrofit, with Coroutines for handling asynchronous operations.
 It also allows users to search for meals, save their favorite meals, and view meal categories.

 ## Features